Lucy Aslan is a 30-something mum of two with a love for analysing research and finding out the truth behind old wives' tales.

 If you’re like me, you consider time in easy-to-work-with fifteen-minute or thirty-minute chunks.
 For example, for all local errands, I allow ‘about an hour’ without even considering speed or obstacles.

 But aviators think in minutes and seconds, and they’re always aware of their speed.
 If my husband Dexter gets delayed leaving the house because our elderly neighbour wants to talk about her cat, it’s never a problem.
 He simply performs a series of air speed and ground velocity calculations in his head, and then adjusts his pace accordingly.
 And whilst it’s true that he’s not usually early, in the seven years I’ve known him he’s never ever been late.

 6. They are good drivers

-Once upon a time, you might have been impressed when your love-interest drove a souped-up body-kitted Corsa with the bumper sticker: Drive it like you stole it.
-Soon afterwards though, you probably grew up.
+Once upon a time, you might have been impressed when your love interest drove a souped-up body-kitted Corsa with the bumper sticker: Drive it like you stole it.
+Soon afterward though, you probably grew up.
 Because for anyone over the age of nineteen, it’s nice to have a partner who’s a really good driver.
 My argument is that there’s a limit to just how skilled a driver anyone can become whilst following two-dimensional roads, and making minor directional adjustments with a steering wheel.